 The next morning it showed up that my reference to the Scottish weather conditions and the insistent requests to take rainproof clothes had not been in vain.
 It was raining heavily, visibility was severely restricted and motivation had dropped considerably.
 Here it showed up that it is of advantage to have motivation artists and rainignoranten thereby.
 At 10 o’clock we stood – still a bit insecure, but at least fully dressed and equipped – on the parking lot near Altnafeadh and started, defying the rain!

-The steep ascent through the Coire na Tulaich … [Read More]
+The steep ascent through the Coire na Tulaich took up all our concentration, as we … [Read More]